-Hybrid tea roses are the most well-known modern rose variety and are famous for their large, upright blooms.
+These are a well-known modern rose variety and are famous for their large, upright blooms.
 If you only plant one rose, I highly recommend ‘Mister Lincoln,’ which has deep red blooms that are highly fragrant.
 It’s not fussy and grows 4 to 5 feet tall.
 Other notable hybrid tea varieties that do well in arid climates are ‘Bewitched,’ ‘Chicago Peace,’ ‘Pristine,’ ‘Rio Samba,’ and ‘Touch of Class’.

-Shrub roses are a newer class of roses that have rapidly become my favorite due to their superior disease resistance, low maintenance, and beauty.
-They have a bushier, rounder shape than the more traditional V-shape of hybrid teas and don’t need to be deadheaded (pruning off old roses) as often as with other types.
-David Austin roses are a type of shrub rose that have the beauty and fragrance of old-fashioned roses.
-I have grown several kinds with ‘Olivia Rose’ being my absolute favorite, as its pale pink blooms appear throughout the year – even in the hot summer.
-‘Abraham Darby,’ ‘Darcey Bussel,’ ‘Graham Thomas’ and ‘Juliette’ also do very well.
+These are a newer class of roses that have rapidly become my favorite due to their superior disease resistance, low maintenance, and beauty.
+They have a bushier, rounder shape than the more traditional V-shape of hybrid teas, and don’t need to be deadheaded (pruning off old roses) as often as with other types.
+David Austin roses are a type of shrub rose that has the beauty and fragrance of old-fashioned roses.
+I have several kinds, but ‘Olivia Rose’ is my absolute favorite, as its pale pink blooms appear throughout the year – even in the hot summer.
+‘Abraham Darby,’ ‘Darcey Bussel,’ ‘Graham Thomas’ and ‘Lady of Sharlott’ also do very well.

-Groundcover roses grow 1 ½ to 2 feet tall, are very disease resistant and don’t require deadheading.
+This type of rose grow 1 ½ to 2 feet tall, are very disease resistant, and don’t require deadheading.
 I must admit to being somewhat new to growing ground cover roses.
 Last year, I was sent nine ‘Flower Carpet’ roses to try out, and they all did beautifully.
 In fact, they are still blooming this January, making this a class of roses that I am excited to use more.

-While you can find numerous varieties of hybrid tea roses at your local nursery or big box store, shrub and groundcover roses are best ordered online from a rose grower.
+While you can find numerous varieties of hybrid tea roses at your local nursery or big box store – shrub and groundcover roses are best found online from a rose grower.
 I buy mine from David Austin Roses and Heirloom Roses, both of which have a large variety available.